hatfieldlibrary/solr_ocr_processor/README.md

 #### Supports
 * GET, POST, and DELETE methods
 * Adding `MiniOcr`, `hOCR` or `ALTO` files to the Solr index with "full" or "lazy" indexing (and optional XML-encoding of Unicode characters).
-* Conversion of `hOCR` and `ALTO` files to `MiniOcr`.
+* Converting of `hOCR` and `ALTO` files to `MiniOcr`.
-* Checks for whether OCR files for a DSpace Item have already been indexed.
+* Checking for whether OCR files for a DSpace Item have already been indexed.
-* Removal of OCR files from the index, and from the file system if "lazy" indexing was used.
+* Removing OCR files from the index, and from the file system if "lazy" indexing was used.
+* Converting ALTO inch1200 and mm10 units to pixel units.

 #### Configuration Options
 * **http_port**: listen port of service